tremblaysimon/PuppetForeman/README.md

 Script to install the Puppet Master and The Foreman packages on Debian and Ubuntu

-Also install R10K and Reaktor.
+Install R10K and Reaktor also.